tsaqibfs/sdl-port/readme.md

 About
 =====

-This is SDL 1.2 ported to Google Android (also bunch of other libs included).
+This is SDL 2 (focused) ported to Google Android (also bunch of other libs included).
 Sources or patches of the individual games are in the directory project/jni/application.
-It can also build an official SDL2 Android port, with a few features on top.

 Installation